 Tent of Worship

 The book of Leviticus is a difficult book to understand.
-In this lesson we will gain insight into the symbolisms surrounding the Tent of Worship and how each symbol was placed there to help Gods people understand their relationship to Him and the coming Messiah, and the work He would accomplish on the cross of Calvary.
-Every article of furniture pointed to the promised Redeemer Jesus the Christ.
+In this lesson we will gain insight into the symbolism surrounding the Tent of Worship and how each symbol was placed there to help God's people understand their relationship to Him and the coming Messiah, and the work He would accomplish on the cross of Calvary.
+Every article of furniture pointed to the promised Redeemer - Jesus the Christ.

 A Minister's Manual

 The tabernacle in the wilderness was a place where God dwelled and where sinners could come to be forgiven and reconciled to Him.
 The Bible says our bodies are the temple of God.
 We have to understand the first Hebrew temple in order to understand what God is doing presently within us.
-That former temple teaches us about worship about Jesus and miracle that we live with every day: Christ is in us.
+That former temple teaches us about worship, about Jesus, and the miracle Christians live with every day: Christ is in us.

 A Sense of the Sacrifice